TOP

 Aggregate

 The total quantity of concrete contained in the dam is 30,000 cubic metres (1,100,000 cu ft).
 The concrete facing on the upstream face of the dam was constructed concurrently at two levels.
-The lower part of the concrete slab was laid up to two thirds height of the dam from the bottom while the top one third face was also concurrently laid.
-This special construction method facilitated early completion of the dam.
-The dam is said to be one of the top ten concrete faced embankment dams in the world.
+The lower part of the concrete slab was laid up to two-thirds height of the dam from the bottom while the top one-third face was also concurrently laid.
+This special construction method facilitated the early completion of the dam.
+The dam is said to be one of the top ten concrete-faced embankment dams in the world.

 Submergence